 If you are interested in another Health Sciences program, please contact the Program Coordinator of the program of interest (View the Health Sciences Faculty/Staff Directory).

-Health information management technicians focus on the availability and quality of the organization’s health care data and the management of that information for payment and data analysis to improve patient care, patient safety and business operations.
+The health information management professional focuses on the availability and quality of the organization’s health care data and the management of that information for payment and data analysis to improve patient care, patient safety and business operations.

 What can I do in health information management?

 The roles in health information management are diverse and cross both the private and government health sectors.
-They include jobs managing computer systems, privacy and security, medical coding and billing, medical offices, hospital and health system administration and data reporting.
-See the American Health Information Management’s career map for current and expanding roles.
+They include jobs managing computer systems, privacy and security, medical coding and billing, medical offices, hospital and health system administration, and data reporting.

 What characteristics and skills do I need to work in this field?

 Health information professionals should have an aptitude for health sciences and working with computers.
-Many roles are also a good fit for those who enjoy working in a team environment, managing projects and problem solving.
-The ability to work well with other professionals like physicians, nurses, attorneys and administrators is a plus.
-And if you like working with patients you can work in patient financial services or in a physician office role where you can be part of the day-to-day workflow with patients.
+Many roles are also a good fit for those who enjoy working in a team environment, managing projects, and problem-solving.
+The ability to work well with other professionals like physicians, nurses, attorneys, and administrators is a plus.
+In addition, you can have the opportunity to work with patients in patient financial services or in a physician's office role where you can be part of the day-to-day workflow with patients.

 Where can I work?